A Chiastic Reconfiguration Of Zechariah 1-6

 5 Then I said, “Put a clean mitre [a] on his head.”
 So they put a mitre [b] on his head and clothed him, while the angel of the Lord stood by.

-6 The angel of the Lord gave this charge to Joshua: 7 “This is what the Lord Almighty says: ‘Truly you [c] will walk in obedience to me and keep my requirements, [d] you will govern my house and have charge of my courts, and I will give you access to [e] these standing here.
+6 The angel of the Lord gave this charge to Joshua: 7 “This is what the Lord Almighty says: ‘Since you [c] will walk in obedience to me and keep my requirements, [d] you will govern my house and have charge of my courts, and I will give you access to [e] these standing here.

 10 “‘In that day each of you will invite your neighbor to sit under your vine and fig tree,’ declares the Lord Almighty.”